ashfaque9426/toy-marketplace-client-side/README.md

 - **This Project Takes advantage of React Routing to navigate to the different section of the page**

-- This site has protected route which only accessible if user is logged in and get some more information about speciq chef's recipes **(only available if logged in)**.
+- This site has protected route which only accessible if user is logged in and get some more information about speciq toy's details **(only available if logged in)**.

 - **This Site's authentication data are protected using enviroment variable system so do dotenv for the server side**